Before long, we moved into a place of our very own.

 Dad needed us in his way like he needed a hole in the head, and occasionally we were a bit of a distraction.
 One time at the shack, he took some copper wire and fastened it to lengths of thin wood trim.
 Attaching a bent nail at the end of each wire, he presented each of us with improvised “fishing poles”.
 We sat over a big frothy mud puddle for more than 15 minutes trying to catch god-knows-what, but we thought it was great fun.

 Generally though, the shack wasn’t a place for kids to play.
 On another visit, I persisted in playing with the clasp on the red fire extinguisher until it fell off the wall right onto my toe.
 I screamed blue murder!
 Luckily nothing was broken, but Dad was pretty pissed off as he drove me home to put ice on it.
 I think I cried most of the way home.

 One time, Kim and I were exploring around the creek area, and I happened to get a big orange and black spider attached to the hair on my forehead, such that it dangled right in front of my eyes.
 I never liked spiders that much, and I panicked and started yelling at Kim to get it off me.
 Never one to under-compensate, Kim wasted no time grabbing a big stick, and hauling off and clobbering Mr. Spider not to mention her dear unsuspecting brother.
-I had forgotten all about the spider by then as I clutched at my right eye and cursed at her.
+I had forgotten all about the spider by then as I clutched at my right eye.